keenan88/isaacsim_ros2_greenhouse/README.md

 # Worker Navigation Interaction

 13. Use the control box in the web interface as a joystick to drive the robot forward/backward.
+You can also move the robot with the controller - hold down the right bumper, and toggle the left joystick forward/backward.
 Observe the robot's movement in the control panel, RVIZ, and IsaacSim.
 The robot's pathing and frames should be visible in RVIZ.

 ![image](https://github.com/keenan88/isaacsim_ros2_greenhouse/assets/45887966/d14c3969-5e61-4052-8168-bfbf34015aa8)